Quick Start Guides

 Input Controls

 The streams are the audio channels which are managed by the transmitter, these streams can be broadcast over Auracast, sent to the analogue line out or sent over network audio to other Transmitters.
-Each stream runs in stereo within the Transmitter.

 The outputs page is primarily for adjusting Auracast related settings, but also allows control of functions such as an analogue line output.